Applying to Set Aside a Default Judgment - Latest Guidance Explained

 Where a judgment has been entered against the defendant in default of its acknowledgment of service or a defence, what response can the same defendant make?

 Does CPR 13.3 set the sole test for a default judgment to be set aside, or do the Denton relief from sanctions considerations under CPR 3.9 also come into play?
+If so, which takes precedence?

 What You Will Learn